What is an Intelligent Network?

 - Specialized resources node.

 The physical realization of the various nodes and the functions inherent in them is flexible.
-This accrues form the “open” nature of IN interfaces.
+This accrues from the “open” nature of IN interfaces.

 Let us now look at the nodes that are actually to be found in an IN implementation.